rslint/rslint/README.md

 - Optional chaining is not parsed correctly
 - Empty template literals panic
-- Shebangs are not parsed correctly (but the parser can recover)
 - A lot of error recoveries do not work and result in infinite recursion

 ### Financial Contributors